-- render any equipment inoperative; - summon assistance; - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider; - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians; - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
-The School Office is responsible for arranging a member of staff to transport the student/staff to hospital.
+- render any equipment inoperative - summon assistance - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
+A member of SLT is responsible for arranging for a member of staff to transport the student/staff to hospital.